RasaHQ/rasa-train-test-gha/README.md

-# Rasa Train and Test GitHub Action
+# Rasa Train-Test Model GitHub Action

 The GitHub action to run easily `rasa train` and `rasa test` in the CIs.